 (1) In this section —

-“qualified person”, in relation to an identifying particular, means a person who is qualified under the Criminal Investigation (Identifying People) Act 2002 to do the procedure in the course of which the identifying particular is obtained.
+qualified person, in relation to an identifying particular, means a person who is qualified under the Criminal Investigation (Identifying People) Act 2002 to do the procedure in the course of which the identifying particular is obtained.

 (2) A police officer must not take identification material, or cause identification material to be taken, from the detainee except in accordance with this section.